microsoft/computervision-recipes/detection/README.md

 ## Getting Started

 To get started, simply follow the repository-wide installation instructions in this [readme](../README.md/#getting-started) to create a conda environment called _cv_.
-Not other steps are required.
+No other steps are required.
 To activate the _cv_ environment run:
   ```
   conda activate cv
   ```